SindhuSivaraman/Getting-and-Cleaning-Data-Course-Project/README.md

 The file `run_analysis.R` describes how the script/flow goes.

-1. First, unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and rename the folder as per your wish.
+1. Unzip data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and rename the folder as per your wish.

 2. Make sure both the renamed folder and the run_analysis.R script are placed under the working directory of R.